LAN security, Filezilla, ULA, TD-W9980, Engineering

 Daily nerd configuration fun.
 Now I've got secured encrypted connection over IPv6 on LAN, using link local addresses alone.
 As well as just as additional configuration challenge, also did configuration with iptables so that even if the listen interface wouldn't be limited to link local, firewall would still limit access to single other link local address.
 So ok, configuration is overkill.
 But I had to configure each layer separately to test it works.
 So firewalling is working perfectly, of course link local addressing is working.
 All the server software is working and clients are working, and so on.
 Some people claim that IPv6 is insecure because lack of NAT.
 So what's wrong with my configuration.
 If you've got a good idea, please let me know.

 While doing the thing above, I encountered once again totally misleading and horrible absolute lie error message.
-If I give link local address to Filezilla, without specifying interface, the error message says that I've given invalid port number.
+If I give link local address to Filezilla, without specifying interface (called scope with IPv6 ll), the error message says that I've given invalid port number.
 Invalid port number my ....
 BLEEP!
 Lies, lies, lies.
 Ok, but yeah, sure.
 It works just fine when everything is configured correctly.
 And of course allowed user login using ssh-ed25519-key.

 IPv6 - I'm well aware that instead of using link local addresses, it's recommended to use Unique Local Address (ULA) addressing in general.
 But in this case, having just TCP connection over local Ethernet / IPv6 is just fine to use link-local addresses.
 If you're using static global addresses those are of course fine, when properly firewalled.
 That's the usual way of dealing with IPv6.
 It's naturally different story if you've got something like large number of sensors or servers, which aren't supposed to be accessible from the Internet.
 Then using ULA is totally logical, and secure bridge between the public addressing and back-end systems.
 Whatever that is, is is data aggregator, port forwarding, traditional proxy and so on, list goes on.